Little Nemo: Adventures in Slumberland: Release

 The Japanese cut was released in Japan on July 15, 1989.
-In a Summer that included strong competition, including Studio Ghibli's Kiki's Delivery Service, which was ironically directed by one of the animators who left the production of this film, it grossed ¥0.9 billion (US$10 million) in its release and was considered a box-office flop, against a budget of around ¥3 billion (US$35 million).
+In a summer that included strong competition, including Studio Ghibli's Kiki's Delivery Service, which was ironically directed by one of the animators who left the production of this film, it grossed ¥0.9 billion (US$10 million) in its release and was considered a box-office flop, against a budget of around ¥3 billion (US$35 million).

 The English dub was released three years later in the United States in 579 theaters on August 21, 1992, through Hemdale Film Corporation.
 11 minutes were cut in order to secure a family-friendly "G" rating by Motion Picture Association of America.
 This version's opening credits were shortened, as a result, the opening song plays during the opening scene.

 Critical reception

-It received generally mixed reviews from publications including The Washington Post, Variety, the New York Post, the Boston Globe and The New York Times.
+It received generally mixed reviews from publications including The New York Times.
 Roger Ebert gave the film 2 out of 4 stars, though on a positive note, he wrote: "Little Nemo is an interesting if not a great film, with some jolly characters, some cheerful songs, and some visual surprises."

 On the review aggregator Rotten Tomatoes, Little Nemo: Adventures in Slumberland has an approval rating of 55%, based on 29 reviews, with an average score of 5.8/10.
 The website's critical consensus reads: "Despite a creative team and source material that should be any animation fan's fantasy, uneven craft and an inert story keep Little Nemo from being a proper dream come true."